Buddy Lazier: International Race of Champions

 In 2001, Lazier competed in the International Race of Champions as a representative of the Indy Racing Northern Light Series, with Eddie Cheever, Mark Dismore and Scott Goodyear – latterly replaced by Al Unser Jr. for the final two races of the season due to injuries received at the Indianapolis 500 – also representing the series.
 Lazier, as with the other drivers, drove a Pontiac Firebird Trans Am.
-At the season-opening race at Daytona International Speedway, Lazier started in 8th place and finished in 11th place due to a crash on lap 27 with Jeff Burton.
-At the following race at Talladega Superspeedway, Lazier started and finished in 3rd place.
-At the third race of the season at Michigan International Speedway, Lazier started in 7th place and finished in 6th place.
-At the final race of the season at the Indianapolis Motor Speedway, Lazier started in 4th place and finished in 11th place due to another crash with Burton, who had led every lap in the race up to that point.
-Lazier finished in 9th place in the final championship standings with 31 points, earning $40,000 for his efforts.
+At the season-opening race at Daytona International Speedway, Lazier started in eighth place and finished in eleventh place due to a crash on lap 27 with Jeff Burton.
+At the following race at Talladega Superspeedway, Lazier started and finished in third place.
+At the third race of the season at Michigan International Speedway, Lazier started in seventh place and finished in sixth place.
+At the final race of the season at the Indianapolis Motor Speedway, Lazier started in fourth place and finished in eleventh place due to another crash with Burton, who had led every lap in the race up to that point.
+Lazier finished in ninth place in the final championship standings with 31 points, earning $40,000 for his efforts.

 Lazier returned to the series in 2002, with Sam Hornish Jr., Scott Sharp and Unser Jr. joining him from the IRL.
-At the season-opening race at Daytona, Lazier started in 7th place and finished in 10th place.
-At the second race of the season, at California Speedway, Lazier started in 3rd place and finished in 9th place.
+At the season-opening race at Daytona, Lazier started in seventh place and finished in tenth place.
+At the second race of the season, at California Speedway, Lazier started in third place and finished in ninth place.
 At the following race at Chicagoland Speedway, Lazier qualified on pole position, and led flag-to-flag.
-At the final race of the season at Indianapolis, Lazier started in 8th place and finished in 4th place.
-As a result, Lazier finished in 2nd place in the final standings with 49 points, 5 points behind champion Kevin Harvick.
+At the final race of the season at Indianapolis, Lazier started in eighth place and finished in fourth place.
+As a result, Lazier finished in second place in the final standings with 49 points, five points behind champion Kevin Harvick.